 AFI is an electronic process that verifies bank account balances with financial institutions to determine SSI eligibility.
-AFI also detects undisclosed accounts by using a geographic search to generate requests to other financial institutions nearest the individual's address.
-As of March 2011, the Agency had implemented AFI in 25 States.
-The national rollout of AFI to the 50 States, District of Columbia, and Northern Mariana Islands was completed in June 2011.
-The Agency projects that beginning in FY 2013, the AFI program will save \$900 million in lifetime program savings for each year it fully implements the process.
+AFI also detects undisclosed accounts by using a geographic search to generate requests to other financial institutions.
+As of June 2011, the Agency had successfully completed the AFI rollout to all 50 States.
+The Agency projects that once the program is fully implemented, it will save \$900 million in lifetime program savings each year.
+The Agency did not report the full implementation date or anticipated costs for this corrective action, as required by the Executive Order.23 The Agency stated it is reviewing its strategy regarding full implementation of AFI.

 SSITWR is a dedicated telephone number that allows individuals to report their wages via a voice-recognition system.
 Stewardship data indicated that wage-related overpayment dollars resulted from fluctuating income and failure to timely report an increase in wages.
 To simplify the reporting process, SSA created the SSITWR.
-In October 2009, SSA required that field offices recruit all recipients, deemors, 23 and representative payees to report their wages via SSITWR.
-As of March 2011, SSA's goal was to increase the number of monthly reporters participating in the SSITWR initiative to 28,000 by the end of FY 2011.
-As of January 31, 2011, SSA was reporting 27,474 unique wage-reporting participants.
-SSA planned to continue promoting the use of SSITWR for wage reporting through public information materials.
+In May 2009, SSA required that field offices recruit all recipients and representative payees, as well as household members who influence the recipients' payments, to report their wages using SSITWR.
+As stated in the March 2012 report, SSA's goal was to increase the number of monthly reporters participating in the SSITWR initiative to 31,486 by the end of FY 2012.
+As of February 2012, SSA was reporting 31,881 unique wage-reporting participants.
+SSA planned to conduct targeted outreach to encourage representative payees of working SSI recipients to report wages using SSITWR.
+The Agency did not report the program's expected impact, as required by the Executive Order.